acturtle/cashflower/docs/settings.rst

      - :code:`True` / :code:`False`
      - :code:`False`
      - Flag indicating whether multiple CPUs should be used for calculations.
+   * - NUM_STOCHASTIC_SCENARIOS
+     - :code:`integer`
+     - :code:`None`
+     - Specifies the number of stochastic scenarios to be simulated in the model.
    * - OUTPUT_COLUMNS
      - empty list or list of strings
      - :code:`[]`